-With fall and winter also comes flu season in Canada.
-Information on avoiding the flu and preventing the spread of germs is everywhere.
+The flu is very contagious and can spread quickly and easily.
+There is a lot of information available on avoiding the flu and preventing the spread of germs.
 One of the most talked-about parts of flu season is the flu shot—and it comes with lots of questions.
 Should I get one?
 Will it make me sick?
 Why do I have to get one every year?
-Here are some of the most frequently-asked questions about the flu shot, answered.

 Will the flu give shot give me the flu?